 - You may experience mild flaking for several days.

-- Avoid heat from sun, bathing, hot showers, or saunas for 1 day.
+- Avoid heat from the sun, bathing, hot showers, or saunas for 1 day.

 - Avoid strenuous exercise for 1 day.